Martinson1252/React_Tree.js_3D_Gallery/README.md

 ## 3D models gallery
 An app created with `React.js` and `Three.js`.
 It uses frontend and backend (server).
-Server handles necessary files in folders. while frontend displays interactable tiles with 3D models.
+Server handles necessary files in folders, while frontend displays interactable tiles with 3D models.